anshumanbh/git-all-secrets/README.md

 * -cloneForks = This is the optional boolean flag to clone forks of org and user repositories.
 By default, this is set to `0` i.e. no cloning of forks.
 If forks are to be cloned, this value needs to be set to `1`.
 * -orgOnly = This is the optional boolean flag to skip cloning user repositories belonging to an org.
 By default, this is set to `0` i.e. regular behavior.
 If user repo's are not to be cloned, this value needs to be set to `1`.
 * -toolName = This is the optional string flag to specify which tool to use for scanning.
 By default, this is set to `all` i.e. gitsecrets, thog and repo-supervisor will all be used for scanning.
+* -teamName = Name of the Organization Team which has access to private repositories for scanning.
+* -protocol = Which protocol to use when cloning: https or ssh.
+Default is https.

 ### Note
 * The `token` flag is compulsory.
 This can't be empty.
 * The `org`, `user`, `repoURL` and `gistURL` can't be all empty at the same time.
 You need to provide just one of these values.
 If you provide all of them or multiple values together, the order of precendence will be `org` > `user` > `repoURL` > `gistURL`.
 For instance, if you provide both the flags `-org=secretorg123` and `-user=secretuser1` together, the tool will complain that it doesn't need anything along with the `org` value.
 To run it against a particular user only, just need to provide the `user` flag and not the `org` flag.
+* When specifying the `ssh` value to the `protocol` flag: one must mount a volume containing the private SSH key onto the Docker container.
+Refer to [scanning private repositories](#scanning-private-repositories) below.
+ * When specifying `teamName` it is important that the provided `token` belong to a user which is a member of the team.
+Unexpected results may occur otherwise.
+Refer to [scanning an organization team](#scanning-an-organization-team) below.

+## Scanning Private Repositories
+The most secure way to scan private repositories is to clone using the SSH URLs.
+To accomplish this, one needs to place an appropriate SSH key which has been added to a Github User.
+Github has [helpful documentation](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) for configuring your account.
+Once you have the SSH key, simply mount it to the Docker container via a volume.
+It is as simple as typing the below command:

+`docker run -it -v ~/.ssh/id_rsa_personal:/root/.ssh/id_rsa abhartiya/tools_gitallsecrets -token=<> -org=<> -protocol ssh`

+Here, I am mapping my personal SSH key `id_rsa_personal` stored locally to `/root/.ssh/id_rsa` inside the container so when git-all-secrets sees that the mentioned protocol is `ssh`, it will try to clone the repo via `ssh` and will use the SSH key stored at `/root/.ssh/id_rsa`.
+This way, you are not really storing anything sensitive inside the container.
+You are just using a file from your local machine.
+Once the container is destroyed, it no longer has access to this key.

+## Scanning an Organization Team
+The Github API limits the circumstances where a private repository is reported.
+If one is trying to scan an Organization with a user which is not an admin, you may need to provide the team which provides repository access to the user.
+In order to do this, use the `teamName` flag along with the `org` flag.
+Example is below:

+`docker run --it -v ~/.ssh/id_rsa_personal:/root/.ssh/id_rsa abhartiya/tools_gitallsecrets -token=<> -org=<> -protocol ssh -teamName read-only`

 ## Demo